illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-02-aspacebulkimport.md

 - Hide all unnecessary columns until it matches exactly what we use in the rapid data entry in ASpace
 -	The Hierarchy has to be in order.
 So if you enter a file in hierarchy #3 it needs to come after the correct series you want it in (not above it in a different series)
--	For Italics: Instead of italicizing things in the folder titles, wrap the words in code Instead of writing this: Alert: Against Communism in California Wrap the words with code instead:
+-	For Italics: Instead of italicizing things in the folder titles, wrap the words in code.
+So for a folder titled, "Alert: Against Communism in California" you would wrap it in the following code to get it to display *Alert: Against Communism in California* in the finding aid:

 ```

 <title render="italic">Alert: Against Communism in California</title>
-<title render="italic"> goes before the words you want Italicized and </title> goes after the words you want italicized.

 ```

 -	Highlight the folder title column only in order to perform spell check solely on the title text to avoid receiving spelling errors on the collection acronym, etc.